1. Determine if a Shaved Head is Right for You

 2. Razor: There are a variety of razor types you can choose to use to shave your head.
 Ranging from the razor with the least experience required to the most: electric razor (article on the best electric razors for shaving your head), traditional cartridge razor, safety razor, and lastly the straight razor.
 As the latter razors require more experience they also do have the potential to provide a better closer shave.
 If you are just starting out, I recommend that you begin using a traditional three blade cartridge razor (Mach 3 or Fusion) and then graduate to a quality safety razor once you’ve got some practice under your belt.
 I would leave the straight razor to the professionals as these are much harder to use when attempting to shave your own head.
 There are a variety of razors specifically designed for shaving heads, I recommend you check out my article on the best razors for shaving your head to help you find which razor is the best for you.

 3. Pre-shave Oil/Shaving Cream: A good pre-shave oil and shaving cream is essential in obtaining that close shave with ease and avoiding irritation and razor bumps.
 Both the pre-shave oil and shaving cream will help soften up the hair and skin and prep it for shaving.
 As a general guideline, I recommend you avoid any shaving cream that contains menthol as this ingredient will close one’s pores and result in a rougher shave.
-Check out best pre shave oil and best shaving cream articles for a full breakdown of the best ones on the market today.
+Check out my articles on the best pre-shave oils and top shaving creams for men for a full breakdown of the best ones on the market today.
 If the skin on your head is particularly sensitive you may want to consider using a shaving gel or a quality shaving cream for sensitive skin.

 4. Aftershave/Moisturizer/Sunscreen: It is also essential to have a quality aftershave and moisturizer as these products will soothe the skin and prevent irritation or drying.
 Some after shaves have a moisturizing complex already in them such as aftershave balms.
 For more information on these types of products check out our articles on the best aftershaves and best aftershave balms.
 As the top of your head will now be exposed to the sun on a consistent basis you will also want to have a good sunscreen as well.
 Depending on your desired look I’d say to either acquire a traditional sunscreen or one with a matte finish if you do not desire a shiny cue ball finish.
 For someone who’s just starting to shave their head, another consideration when selecting a moisturizer and sunscreen is you may want to think about purchasing a tinted product as this will give you a more bronzed look right off the bat.
 This will hold you over until the sun darkens your scalp naturally.